Espen Jørstad

 Espen Uhlen Jørstad (born May 1988) is a Norwegian professional poker player currently residing in London, England.
 In 2022, he won the World Series of Poker Main Event for $10,000,000.

 Career

-Jørstad obtained a Masters degree in brewing science from the University of Copenhagen and worked at a brewery before his poker career.
+Jørstad obtained a master's degree in brewing science from the University of Copenhagen and worked at a brewery before his poker career.

-He started streaming on Twitch in 2016 under alias uhlenpoker as a sponsored Unibet poker pro, before rebranding to group channel overbetexpress.
+Jørstad started streaming on Twitch in 2016 under alias uhlenpoker as a sponsored Unibet poker pro, before rebranding to group channel overbetexpress.

 Playing under the names "Hymn2ninkasi" on PokerStars and "COVFEFE-19" on GGPoker, Jørstad primarily focused on cash games.
 He reached his first World Series of Poker final table in 2020, finishing in fifth place in a $400 Fifty Stack event during the WSOP Online.
 In 2021, he was sixth in the WSOP Online Main Event, earning $603,058.